NecsusECS/Necsus/README.md

 Note that if two components are both flagged with the `maxCapacity` pragma, Necsus will use the higher value.

+If you want to enforce that every archetype has an explicit capacity, you can set the `-d:requireMaxCapacity` build flag.

 #### Custom runners

 The `runner` is the function used to execute the primary system loop.
 The default runner is fairly simple -- it